lodfod/art-style-explorer/README_CLASSIFICATION.md

 - `--test-size`: Proportion of the dataset to include in the test split
 - `--random-state`: Random seed for reproducibility
 - `--use-classifications`: Use the 6 main classifications instead of individual styles

+### predict.py

+- `--model-dir`: Directory containing the trained model
+- `--input`: Path to an image or directory of images
+- `--output-dir`: Directory to save prediction results
+- `--feature-type`: Type of feature to use (e.g., combined, color_hist_rgb, hog)
+- `--no-cuda`: Disable CUDA even if available

 ## Tips for Better Results